Kronark/Node-Compiler-Prototype/docs/frontend/nodes/instance.md

 1. `type`: The definition this node is an instance of.
 2. `name`: The name of the node instance.
+3. `position`: The position of the node instance.
 3. `sockets`: An array of sockets within the node instance.

 ## Requires